dotnet/runtime/docs/design/datacontracts/ExecutionManager.md

 ## Version 2

-Version 2 of the contract uses the new `NibbleMapConstantLookup` algorithm which has O(1) lookup time compared to the `NibbleMapLinearLookup` O(n) lookup time.
+Version 2 of the contract depends the new `NibbleMapConstantLookup` algorithm which has O(1) lookup time compared to the `NibbleMapLinearLookup` O(n) lookup time.

 With the exception of the nibblemap change, version 2 is identical to version 1.